getsentry/sentry-java/docs/modules/log4j2.rst

         MDC.put("Environment", "Development");
         MDC.put("OS", "Linux");

-        // This sends an event where the Environment and OS MDC values are set as tags logger.error("This is a test");
+        // This sends an event where the Environment and OS MDC values are set as additional data logger.error("This is a test");
     }